 Westminster is a city of about five thousand inhabitants, thirty miles northwest of Baltimore and fifty miles north of Washington.
-It is on the Western Maryland Railway and is accessible from all points by good hard roads.
+It is on the Western Maryland Railway and is accessible from all points by good roads.

 INSTRUCTIONAL PLANT.-Science Hall, Lewis Hall, and the Library will be open for summer classroom and laboratory work.
-The College Library has been pronounced the best working library in the State outside of Baltimore.